 Business casual sticks true to its name: it’s a blend of formal and informal wear.
 To fit this dress code, you’ll need to look professional and put together, but that doesn’t mean you need a suit.
 You can be casual and dress more to your personality — just not the same way you would to lounge around your house on the weekend.

-In 2023, business casual is more about the “casual,” and trends will encourage professionals to show more of their style in their outfits.
-To fit the dress code, wear comfortable yet professional items that make you feel confident and ready to take on your work.
+In 2024, business casual is more about the “casual,” and trends will encourage professionals to show more of their style in their outfits.
+To fit the dress code, wear comfortable yet professional items that make you feel confident and ready to take on your work while following the dress code set forth by the company.

 Get ready to join the workforce with resume, interview, and professional tips from Forage job simulations.